J3ldo/vbspython/README.md

 vbspython.createhotkey(open, hotkey, name)

-#the next one is a funny troll script
+#the next one is a funny troll script.
+It will disable a random key on your keyboard
 import string, random

-open = "nothing.vbs" #A blank vbs script wich does nothing. hotkey = random.choice(list(string.ascii_lowercase)) #Will get a random ascii character.
+open = "nothing.vbs" #A blank vbs script which does nothing. hotkey = random.choice(list(string.ascii_lowercase)) #Will get a random ascii character.
 When pressed the key will look like it wasnt pressed

 vbspython.createhotkey(open, hotkey)